 Korean-American mezzo soprano Alice Chung has been praised for being “magisterial” and “soaring with impressive power,” and has distinguished herself as a powerfully-moving performer (SF Chronicle and KC Metropolis).
 On the concert stage, Ms. Chung was the Alto soloist in Beethoven’s Fantasia in C minor with the Kansas City Symphony.
 She was also featured in the Schwabacher Summer Concerts and Merola Grand Finales during her time at the distinguished Merola Opera Program in 2017 and 2019.
 Additional credits include appearances with the Lyric Opera of Kansas City, Central City Opera, Chautauqua Opera, Pasadena Opera Guild, and OperaWorks.
 This season, Ms. Chung debuts as Mercédès in Bizet’s Carmen at Tulsa Opera.

-Tenor Zachary Rioux is a 22 year-old Canadian opera singer born in Grand Falls, New Brunswick.
+Tenor Zachary Rioux is a Canadian opera singer born in Grand Falls, New Brunswick.
 Mr. Rioux recently graduated with a Bachelor of Music from The Glenn Gould School of The Royal Conservatory of Music, was a Young Artist at The Glimmerglass Festival this past Summer, and is currently a first year Resident Artist at the Academy of Vocal Arts.
-Recent accomplishments include earning a Gold Medal in The 1st Vienna International Music Festival, first place in The Elite International Music Festival, third place in The Glenn Gould School’s Chamber Competition, and being named in the top 30 vocalists for the Harbin International Music Competition in China.
+His recent accomplishments include earning a Gold Medal in The 1st Vienna International Music Festival, first place in The Elite International Music Festival, third place in The Glenn Gould School’s Chamber Competition, and being named in the top 30 vocalists for the Harbin International Music Competition in China.